-Wiltshire rogue traders who mocked victims jailed
+Wiltshire rogue traders who mocked elderly victims jailed

 The trio were jailed at Swindon Crown Court, having admitted a number of fraud offences in June.

-Matty and James Rossiter, both of Sambourne Park, Minety, admitted fraud by false representation and participating in a fraudulent business.
+Matty, 18, and James Rossiter, 25, both of Sambourne Park, Minety, in Wiltshire admitted fraud by false representation and participating in a fraudulent business.

 James Rossiter was jailed for three years and four months, while his younger brother was handed two years and three months.

-Smith, of Paices Hill in Aldermaston, was sentenced to three years after pleading guilty to participating in a fraudulent business.
+Smith, 21, of Paices Hill in Aldermaston, Berkshire was sentenced to three years after pleading guilty to participating in a fraudulent business.

-They made a total of £45,000 from offences committed in 18 properties across Wiltshire, Gloucestershire and Bristol, between October 2020 and March 2021.
+The known offences occurred between October 2020 and March 2021.

 Judge Jason Taylor told them: "Together you were rogue builders on an industrial scale.

-"Over several months you mainly targeted elderly people and you viewed them as easy targets due to their vulnerability and felt no guilt about taking advantage of them."
+"Over several months you mainly targeted elderly people and you viewed them as easy targets due to their vulnerability and felt no guilt about taking advantage of them.

-He added: "Your arrogance is notable.
+"Your arrogance is notable.
 There was significant planning.

 "You knew the bungalows you targeted would be occupied by the elderly."

-The defendants would sometimes knock on elderly people's doors and tell them their roofs needed repairing, then overcharge the customers thousands.
+The fraudsters would sometimes knock on elderly people's doors and tell them their roofs needed repairing, then overcharge by thousands.

-Other victims engaged with the defendants through Facebook and professional looking websites.
+Other victims engaged with them through Facebook and professional-looking websites.

 They would use different company names depending on where in the country they were working, including Southern Homecare, Chippenham Roofing, Skyline Roofing, Wiltshire Roofing and Yate Roofing.

-Footage of the defendants bragging about their scam was found when their mobile phones were confiscated.
+Footage of them bragging about their scam was found when their mobile phones were confiscated.

 'Doing some bodging'